Konamiman/OPC/OPC.md

     | 30 | | 34 | | 12 | | 05 | | 00 | | 11 | | 22 | | 33 | | 44 | | 55 |
     +----+ +----+ +----+ +----+ +----+ +----+ +----+ +----+ +----+ +----+
             Data address  Block length     Data to be written

+(If the client wanted to write all five bytes to address 1234h instead, the first command byte would be 3Dh in option 1 and 38h in option 2)

 The server then writes the specified bytes to its own memory starting at the specified address, and returns: